 Vinyl sheet flooring is a lot different than the linoleum and vinyl sheet flooring of yesteryear.
 It’s actually a highly durable, multi-layer flooring that’s great for high traffic and commercial areas.
-It also looks a lot different than the vinyl sheet flooring from ye ol’ grandma days.
+It also looks a lot different than the vinyl sheet flooring from the old days.

-These days, sheet vinyl come in a variety of different looks: wood, stone, tile, and even more decorative looks.
+These days, sheet vinyl comes in a variety of different looks: wood, stone, tile, and even more decorative looks.
 There’s a ton to choose from.

 Considering vinyl flooring?
 Let’s take a closer look.

 What is Sheet Vinyl Flooring?

 With all the misconceptions, I sometimes wonder if it would be easier to describe what it’s not first.
 Sheet vinyl flooring is not linoleum.
 It’s also not the sheet vinyl from the 1950s.
 It’s a lot different than that!